HeynSekk/flutter_coding_assignment/README.md

 - We can run the app by running `flutter pub get`, `flutter run`.
 - Run `flutter test` or use GUI of IDEs like VS Code to run tests.
-- If you changed DTO related files, go to correct dir and run `dart run build_runner build`.
+- If you changed DTO related files, go to correct dir and run `dart run build_runner build --delete-conflicting-outputs`.

 ### See test coverage
 Run: